kharmabum/fototropik/_pages/reading-recommendations.md

 - [Man’s Search for Meaning] by Viktor E. Frankl.
 1946.
 165 pp.
 - [On the Genealogy of Morality] by Friedrich Nietzsche.
 1887.
 195 pp.
 - [Walden] by Henry David Thoreau.
 1854.
 352 pp.
+- [Essential Muir] by John Muir.
+Editted by Fred White.
+2006.
+131 pp.
 - [The Middle Length Discourses of the Buddha] translated by Bhikkhu Bodhi.
 300 BCE.
 1424 pp.

 [Siddhartha]: https://www.goodreads.com/book/show/52036.Siddhartha